Looking for a place to get a hot dog? You will love this list of the best hot dogs in and around Burlington, VT. Find your hot dog fix now!

 Local hot dogs

-After asking and searching around I’m ready to help you on your hot dog quest this summer with the Best Places to Get a Hot Dog In & Around Burlington!
-Summer is a delightful time to find Delectable Destinations like these.
+Summer is a delightful time to find Delectable Destinations, so why not hot dogs?
+After asking and searching around I'm ready to help you on your hot dog quest this summer with the Best Hot Dogs In & Around Burlington VT!

-There are a mix of eateries here: family-friendly spots, classic joints that have been around forever, and places doing original things with plain ol’ dogs.
-These spots are all close by beautiful beaches, bike paths, museums, shopping areas, walking malls and parks – it’s so easy to add a hot dog stop into your day!
+There are a mix of eateries here, 16 of them!
+There are family-friendly spots, classic joints that have been around forever, and places doing original things with plain ol' dogs.
+These spots are all close by beautiful beaches, bike paths, museums, shopping areas, walking malls, and parks—it's so easy to add a hot dog stop into your day!

 A weenie glossary